Premises Liability Cases: More Than Just Slip and Fall Accidents

 While slip and fall cases are perhaps the most common type of premises liability claim, there are many other types of accidents where the property owner may be held liable.
 Here are some of the types of accidents that may entitle you to compensation from the property owner:

 - Elevator and escalator accidents

 - Fires and explosions

 - Playground accidents

 - Accidents arising from inadequate security such as assaults

 In addition to injuries caused by a single incident, you may also be entitled to compensation for injuries suffered from prolonged exposure to things such as harmful chemicals, toxic fumes, or toxic mold.
-If you have suffered an injury on another person’s property as a result of their negligence, a Billings premises liability attorney can help you get the compensation you need.
+If you have suffered an injury on another person’s property as a result of their negligence, a Montana premises liability attorney can help you get the compensation you need.

 The Challenges of a Premises Liability Case